zbanga/forex/README.md

-# Acquire Data
+# Get Data

 *Still* | `renders` | **nicely**

-I used the Oanda API to download historical EUR_USD exchange prices to a PostgreSQL database.
+I used the Oanda API to download historical EUR_USD candles to a PostgreSQL database.
+The data contains the volume, open, high, low, close mid prices (between bid / ask prices).
 The API only allows you to receive 5,000 records per request so I setup a script to download this information overnight.
-The database contains tables with the exchange price every 5 seconds, 10 seconds, 15 seconds, etc. as shown by the table below.
+The database contains tables with the exchange price every 5 seconds, 10 seconds, 15 seconds, etc. from 2005 to today as shown by the table below.

 Granularity | Description
 --- | ---